 My earlier research was about maritime labour and post-socialism (forthcoming book with Berghahn).
 It asked how two generations of Bulgarian seafarers and coastal workers coped with the fall of the Iron Curtain and the sudden internationalisation and marketisation of their profession after 1989.
 I defended my PhD at the University of Warwick in 2012.

-From 2010 to 2018 I edited The Sociological Imagination with Mark Carrigan.
+From 2010 to 2018 I edited The Sociological Imagination which we founded with Mark Carrigan.
 The site grew to be huge and had a long and happy life but came to an end in 2018.
 Sadia Habib and I continued its Facebook and Twitter presence for another year or so.
 Mark and I wrote an article about the Sociological Imagination here.

 I co-edit The Sociological Review Magazine with Asiya Islam.